F5 BIG-IP Virtual Edition Without Azure Marketplace Access¶

 - The access key for the storage account, which you can get by opening the storage account, clicking Access keys and copying the key value.

 Open a command-line and change to the AZCopy directory.

 Then run the command.
 Using the sample data above:

 You can deploy BIG-IP VE in Azure in a few different ways.

 Use a GitHub template¶

-To deploy BIG-IP VE, you can use a template on GitHub.
+To deploy BIG-IP VE, you can use an F5 BIG-IP Azure ARM Template on GitHub.
 When you deploy any of the templates, in the Custom Image field, enter the path to the

 Use the Azure portal¶